salman-/Formula1-Terraform/README.md

 -var="tenant_id_value=ARM_TENANT_ID"
 ```

-## The following picture shows how infrastructures are connected to each other
+## The following picture shows how infrastructures are connected to each other using DataFactory

 ![Terraform infrastructure](https://user-images.githubusercontent.com/4312244/208876901-fa251ed0-0589-4a28-b380-3345e77df29d.png)